bergercookie/syncall/readme-tw-gtasks.md

 and download the credentials:

 - Again, from the sidebar under `API And Services` click `Credentials`
-- Enable the `Tasks API`
-  - You should give your app the following scopes for the `Tasks API`:
+- In the Google Tasks API screen, click the `CREATE CREDENTIALS` button.
+- Select the `User data` radio button (not the `Application data`).
+- Fill in the `OAuth Consent Screen` information (shouldn't affect the process)
+- Allow the said credentials to access the following scopes:
   - `Create, edit, organize, and delete all your tasks`
   - `View your tasks`
-- On the sidebar click `Credentials`, and once there click `CREATE CREDENTIALS`
 - Create a new `OAuth Client ID`.
 Set the type to `Desktop App` (app name is not important).
 - Finally download the credentials in JSON form by clicking the download button